 “Bellevue, of course.”

-That seemed to be it.
 He turned away and went back to work, double-checking the figure eight he’d tied.
 I took that as my cue to leave.
+I took that as my cue to leave.
 I turned to follow the blonde woman down the dock, but paused.
 I could see the boat’s cabin from where I was now.
 The quarterdeck windows were dark, so dark they must have been tinted.
-Surely, they couldn’t have been blacked out completely?
-The windows were strange, but it was the name that had caught my attention.
+They were strange, but it was the name that had caught my attention.
 There were white letters stencilled below the windows: The Creation.
 I liked it.
 Whoever had stencilled the letters on must have been a literary type.

-I left it there, taking care as I made my way down the dock, eager to get out of the cold, but not so eager as to risk another tumble.
-There was a sign at the end, pale blue, almost invisible in the fog.
-One of those kitschy arched signs they always have in little seaside burgs.
-The script was in red and white cursive, so it came floating out of the ether: Welcome to Bellevue – where the mountains meet the sea.
+I left that thought there, taking care as I made my way down the dock, eager to get out of the cold, but not so eager as to risk another tumble.
+There was a sign at the end — pale blue and almost invisible in the fog.
+It was one of those kitschy arched signs they always have in little seaside burgs.
+The script was in red and white cursive, and appeared to be floating out of the ether: Welcome to Bellevue – where the mountains meet the sea.

 – II –

-There was an idyllic, dollhouse of a building at the end of the pier.
+There was an idyllic dollhouse of a building at the end of the pier.
 It was a two-storey seaside cottage, freshly whitewashed and shingled.
 I was impressed by how crisp and neat it was.
-Surely, being so close to the water, the salt and the wind would have blasted it and worn out the paint, unless they redid it every season.
+Surely, being so close to the water, the salt and the wind would have blasted it and worn out the paint, unless someone redid it every season.
 Their maintenance bills must have been through the roof.
 I stopped there, and couldn’t help a grin.
-My dad would have been so proud.
-Here I was at the ends of the earth, without any idea how I’d got here, and I was thinking about maintenance costs.
+Here I was in God-knows-where without any idea how I’d got there, and I was thinking about maintenance costs.

 Ah, but Harry, is that really all there is to it?
-Or is there something else?
-Is it the bizarre cherry on top of what is turning into a very wacky Sundae?
+Or is this the bizarre cherry on top of what is turning into a very wacky sundae?

-I’ve never been one for in-depth discussions with my conscience, or any of the other niggling little voices that narrate the day-to-day, but I had to admit this guy had a point.
-The sign above the dock, the cobblestone street, the whitewashed beach houses: they were all idyllic to the point of being spooky.
+I’ve never been one for in-depth discussions with my conscience, or any of the other niggling little voices that rattle around in my head, but I had to admit this guy had a point.
+The sign above the dock, the cobblestone street, the whitewashed beach houses: they were all a little too perfect.
 It was a pop-up postcard of a waterfront.
 There was even a little brass plaque next to the door that read “Visitor’s Centre”, in the same loopy script as the Bellevue sign.

 I crossed to the door, taking care on the cobbles—my legs were still warming up—and got as far as the porch, when the door swung open in front of me, jangling a bell.
-The woman from the boat pulled up short, a look of momentary shock affixing her face before she recovered.
+The woman from the boat pulled up short, a look of momentary shock showing on her face.

 “Oh, sorry.”
 She smiled.
-It was a nice smile, friendly, in a warm, easy way.
-She had two different coloured eyes, one blue-grey, the other green.
+It was a nice smile, friendly.
+Her eyes struck me.
+They were different colours, one blue, the other green.

 “No worries.”
-I was slow with the response, a little stunned myself, and once it was out, it sounded lame.
+I was slow with the response.
 I took another second, trying to think of something else I could say, and just like that she was gone.
-What should have taken me a fraction of a second took ten, and I missed my window.
-Jesus man, how hard would it have been to ask her something like, “Oh, hey, you were on that boat right?
+I had missed my window.
+Jesus, man — how hard would it have been to ask her something like, “Oh, hey, you were on that boat right?
 Any idea how we got on there?”

 I took another step up on the porch, making for the door, then caught a glimpse of my reflection in the Visitor’s Centre window.

-It was no wonder the girl from the boat had looked so startled, it looked like I was 27 going on 60, with at least a decade of hard substance abuse in the mix.
-My normally neat, curly black hair had gone bushy and frizzed out to something like twice it’s normal size.
-With the back and sides trimmed, it looked like a mushroom cloud, rising from a long, narrow face that had transitioned from olive skinned to jaundiced yellow.
-My eyes were red and bleary, and ringed with black, so my blue-grey irises looked washed out, and kind of creepy.
+It was no wonder the girl from the boat had seemed so startled, it looked twenty-seven going on sixty,.
+My normally neat, curly black hair had gone bushy and frizzed out to something like twice its normal size.
+With the back and sides trimmed, it looked like a mushroom cloud, rising from a long, narrow face that had transitioned from olive to jaundiced yellow.

 “Is it?”
 I asked.
 The woman’s brow furrowed.
 “I mean, I lost my watch, sorry.
 Don’t suppose you know the time?”